×

 What advice do overseas retirees have for others considering retiring abroad?

 "Spend some time, several weeks if possible, to get a real feel for the area you are considering retiring to.
-We came here 5 times before we purchased," explained one retiree living in Taboga Island.
+We came here 5 times before we purchased," said one retiree in Taboga Island.

 View More Answers